python/devguide/setup.rst

 This will also ensure that the system header files are installed into ``/usr/include``.

+On **Mac OS X systems** (versions 10.0 - 10.7) and **OS X 10.8**, use the C compiler and other development utilities provided by Apple's Xcode Developer Tools.
+The Developer Tools are not shipped with Mac OS X.

-For **older releases of OS X**, you will need to download either the correct version of the Command Line Tools, if available, or install them from the full Xcode app or package for that OS X release.
+For these **older releases (versions 10.0 - 10.8)**, you will need to download either the correct version of the Command Line Tools, if available, or install them from the full Xcode app or package for that OS X release.
 Older versions may be available either as a no-cost download through Apple's App Store or from `the Apple Developer web site <https://developer.apple.com/>`_.